rthalley/dnspython/doc/rdata-set-classes.rst

 set API, but are also ordered.

-An ``RRset`` is a subclass of ``Rdataset`` that also has an owner name, i.e. a ``dns.name.Name`` that says where in the DNS tree this set is located.
+An ``RRset`` is a subclass of ``Rdataset`` that also has an owner name, i.e. a :py:class:`dns.name.Name` that says where in the DNS tree this set is located.

 A ``Node`` is a set of ``Rdataset`` objects, the Rdatasets being